Tax allowances and amounts

 For non-ring fence profit

-Since 1 April 2023, there is no longer a single corporation tax rate for non-ring fence profits.
-If your company has taxable profits between £50,000 and £250,000, from 1 April 2023 you may be able to claim marginal relief to reduce your corporation tax rate from the 25% main rate.
+Since 1 April 2023, if your company has taxable profits between £50,000 and £250,000, you may be able to claim marginal relief to reduce your corporation tax rate from the 25% main rate.
 Use the GOV.UK calculator to work out how much marginal relief you can claim.

 Value added tax (VAT)